emtempleton/LongGaps/README.md

 All materials needed to reproduced results in:

-> Strangers mind the gaps in conversation more than friends
+> Long gaps between turns are awkward for strangers but not for friends
-> Emma M. Templeton, Luke J. Chang, Elizabeth A. Reynolds, Marie D. Cone LeBeaumont and Thalia P. Wheatley
+> Emma M. Templeton, Luke J. Chang, Elizabeth A. Reynolds, Marie D. Cone LeBeaumont and Thalia Wheatley

 **Data** includes unmanipulated data files